usnistgov/FIPS201/_FIPS201/system.md

     to an applicant and the validation of this request.
-- **Identity Proofing and Registration.** The goal of this activity is to verify the claimed identity of the applicant, verify that the entire set of identity source documents presented at the time of registration is valid, capture biometrics, and optionally create the chain-of-trust record.
+- **Identity Proofing and Registration.** The goal of this activity is to verify the claimed identity of the applicant, verify that the entire set of identity source documents presented at the time of registration is valid, capture biometric characteristics, and optionally create the chain-of-trust record.
 - **PIV Card Issuance.** This activity deals with the personalization (physical and logical) of the card and the issuance of the card to the intended applicant.
 - **PKI Credential Issuance.** This activity deals with generating logical credentials and loading them